jstndhouk/CommentsPage/README.md

 ## Technologies
 This application is written in HTML, CSS, and JavaScript.
 It uses bootstrap for the form components.
 It also uses the following JavaScript packages: Express, Sqlite3, and Jest for testing.

+The color pallet used can be found here: https://colorhunt.co/palette/96ceb4ffeeadd9534fffad60

 ## Future Development
 For future development, I would like to do the following: